mackron/miniaudio/README.md

 ========
 I deal with all security related issues publicly and transparently, and it can sometimes take a while before I get a chance to address it.
 If this is an issue for you, you need to use another library.
-The fastest way to get a bug fixed is to submit a pull request, but if this is unpractical for you please post a ticket to the public GitHub issue tracker.
+The fastest way to get a bug fixed is to submit a pull request, but if this is impractical for you please post a ticket to the public GitHub issue tracker.